 Friendships have to be nurtured so they can grow healthily.
 Just like a plant, putting the seeds in alone is not enough.
 Ongoing care and attention are needed, so it’s crucial to make a conscious effort to invest time in our friendships.
 We can’t expect relationships to survive without investing in them.

-So, be there for your friends (both new and old), be a mindful listener, prove they can trust you, praise them, write or tell them what their friendship means, and spend time doing things together.
+So, always aim to be there for your friends (both new and old), be a mindful listener, prove they can trust you, praise them, write or tell them what their friendship means, and spend time doing things together.
 Of course, sometimes friendships break down for different reasons and it may be that at some point you need to think about when (and how) to end a friendship.

 And yes, making and nurturing friendships gets harder as we get older.
 Remember how easy it was to make friends as a child?
 Try to approach relationships as you did when you were younger: being less self-conscious, more open, and generous with your time.
 Volunteering is an important and fun way of making friends as an adult, as you’re likely to find people who share your concerns and values.

 Developing and nurturing meaningful social bonds with others can help you live a richer life, both physically and emotionally.
-While it’s unfortunate to see how widespread loneliness and isolation are, there’s an upside to it: there are many people out there who may be feeling as lonely and in need of support as you are.
+While it’s unfortunate to see how widespread loneliness and isolation are, there is an upside to it: there are many people out there who may be feeling as lonely and in need of support as you are.

 Main image: shutterstock/Olena Yakobchuk